samsa1/ppx_rml/docs/report/report.md

 Attributes are writen with `@` and attached to a node of the AST.
 The most common exemple is the `ppx_deriving`.

 The following code adds the attribute `deriving` with the argument `(show, eq)` to the node representing `type point3d = float * float * float` of the AST.
-Throught preprocess, an attribute will add new nodes to the AST.
+Through preprocess, an attribute will add new nodes to the AST.

 ```ocaml
 type point3d = float * float * float
 [@@deriving show, eq]
 ```

-This exemples implements function for testing equality and printing elements of type `point3d` automaticaly.
+This exemple implements function for testing equality and printing elements of type `point3d` automaticaly.
 Thus the developper won't need to change them when he changes the type, everything is handled by the preprocess.

 An attribute is written with one to three `@` depending of the localisation inside the AST (one to associate it to a expression, two to associate it to a structure item and three to create a new independant structure item).

 ### Extension

 Extensions are writen with `%`.
-In opposition to attributes, extension are nodes of the AST.
-During preprocess, the AST node is rewritten by the handler function associated with the corresponding extension extension.
+In opposition to attributes, extensions are nodes of the AST.
+During preprocess, the AST node is rewritten by the handler function associated with the corresponding extension.

 A good exemple of preprocess trough extension is `ppx_getenv2`.
 This extension replaces `[%getven "PPX_GETENV2"]` with a string corresponding to the value of `PPX_GENENV2` at compilation time.